-A small torch.
 A Mandarin phrase book may be helpful.
-You may wish to bring a trekking pole with a rubber tip and a torch.
-You may also find re-hydration salts useful in the summer months.
+You may wish to bring a trekking pole with a rubber tip and also a torch.
+Re-hydration salts can be useful in the summer months.

 Tipping

 Explore leader

 At your discretion you might also consider tipping your Tour Leader in appreciation of the efficiency and service you receive.